phretor/o-riscv/README.md

-# o-riscv
+# O-RISC-V

-Only RISC-V resources
+Only RISC-V Resources.